robrwo/perl-Test-MixedScripts/README.md

 This applies ["file\_scripts\_ok"](#file_scripts_ok) to all of the Perl scripts in `@dirs`, or the current directory if they are omitted.

+# KNOWN ISSUES

+The current version does not support specifying exceptions to specific lines of POD.

 # SEE ALSO

 [Test::PureASCII](https://metacpan.org/pod/Test%3A%3APureASCII) tests that only ASCII characters are used.